Community Grants scheme & Community Pride fund

 If you wish to discuss your project with the Funding Unit before applying please use the contact details below.

 Stirling Council, as part of our locality planning processes, has been successful in securing £65,000 to distribute to community groups, from the Scottish Government’s community choices fund.
 We have matched the grant, creating a fund of £130,000 for community groups, to enable them to deliver activities throughout Stirlingshire.read more and see application form.

 The Festival 2018 Our Place Fund Stirling - up to £2000 available

 This new funding programme is open until 3 April 2018

 and is funded through the European Championship cultural programme.
 The Festival 2018 Our Place Fund Stirling is about creating artistic and cultural projects which celebrate the people and talent of your area.
 If you have an idea for an arts activity or project this could be for you.
 The activity must

 take place within the Stirling Council area between 30 June - 12 August 2018.
 Full details are within the application form and guidelines:

 Clackmannanshire & Stirling Environmental Trust

-Funding is available from the Trust for projects that improve the environment and/or provide a community facility in the Stirling and/or Clackmannanshire Council areas.
+Funding is available from the Trust for projects that improve the environment and/or provide a community facility.
 For an informal discussion and advice about applying for funding for your project please contact Audrey Morrison.